v-kydela/BotBlog/Blog - Adaptive Cards.md

 ![Adaptive Card with two input fields](https://user-images.githubusercontent.com/41968495/60207563-11128780-980b-11e9-9749-98db21f96d17.png)

-When the user clicks the submit button, an invisible `postBack` message activity will be sent from the user to the bot.
+When the user clicks the submit button, an invisible message activity will be sent from the user to the bot.
 That activity will have the following object as its `value` property:

 ```json
 {